Jennifer Lambert

 Growing up in the Bible belt of Georgia, I was odd.
 I always felt out of place.
 I didn’t understand the Christianese language.

 Many homeschoolers don’t identify as evangelical Christians.
-There are Catholics, Jewish, Muslims, and other faiths who homeschool their children and would like secular or faith neutral materials and curriculum or something designed just for them.
+There are Catholics, Jewish, Muslims, and other faiths (or no religion or faith group) who homeschool their children and would like secular or faith neutral materials and curriculum or something designed just for them.
 It’s really hard to find.

 We started off with The Well-Trained Mind and I found it (and still find it, mostly) to be respectful regarding those other than the evangelical Christian faith.
 We began with the materials suggested for first grade.